 Hugo also likes people.
 He may bark at strangers when he first meets them.
 But his foster parents are working with treat training with strangers so he does not bark.
 He is responding and learning very quickly.
 Hugo LOVES his foster family and very much loves to be a part of all activities, from working in the year to watching Netflix.
 Hugo likes to be in the mix and snuggling close.

-If you have cats….Hugo will needs some work.
+If you have cats….Hugo might need a bit of work.
 His foster home has three cats.
 Hugo used to chase them.
-But if the cat stands his/her ground and swats at Hugo, he totally backs down (and even yelps).
 His foster family is working with Hugo and the chasing of the cats with squirt bottles.
 Hugo doe NOT like to be squirted with water.
 Hugo has become a gentleman around the cats in his foster home.
 But if you have cats, this is something you will need to monitor.

 Hugo has also been great around all the kids he has met.
 But his foster home does not have any kids.
 They do have children who come over to the house almost every day.
 Hugo is awesome with them.
 We think Hugo would do great in a home with kids over the age of 10 who are kind and repsectful of animals.

 All in all, Hugo is a great little guy.
 His foster family adores him.
 We think you will too.

 If you are interested in adopting Hugo please fill out our adoption application by clicking this LINK.
 Applications are required PRIOR to meeting one of our animals and are used to set up a safe and successful adoption.
 Please don't be shy and answer the questions thoroughly.
 To learn more about our entire process please visit www.therescuetrain.org and click on the "Adopt A Dog" page.

 PLEASE NOTE: WE DO NOT OWN A FACILITY.
 Our animals are in private foster homes.